slotThe/slotThe.github.io/posts/atreus-review.md

        for me it's much faster to hit a capital `E` than having to do an awkward stretch in order to reach `6` or—even worse—`F6`.
-       On the Atreus everything is close together, which means these kinds of big stretches are a things of the past!
+       On the Atreus everything is close together, which means these kinds of big stretches are a thing of the past!

 [^18]: {-} 󠀠